piotroramus/PJN/README.md

 # PJN
-Natural Language Processing classes
+Solutions for Natural Language Processing classes

-Each class (lab) contains its own _requirements.txt_ file.
+Each class (lab) contains its own _requirements.txt_ file:

-Remarks:

 1. N-grams in natural language processing.
 Guessing language of the text.
 2. Metrics in strings' space.